tapestry-tool/tapestry-wp/README.md

 ## Development

 The Vue application is loaded in the tapestry post type template under `templates/single-tapestry.php`.
-It is located in the `templates/vue` directory)
+It is located in the `templates/vue` directory.

 ### Local Development